This article will provide you with a beginner’s guide on how to keep score in Tennis.

 Where should you start each point?

-The tennis scoring system can be quite confusing to some beginners as it is not like other sports e.g. if you win the first three game points in tennis, you get 40 love up rather than three nil up.
+The scoring system can be quite confusing to some beginners as it is not like other sports e.g. if you win the first three game points, you will be 40 love up rather than three nil up.

 0 points = Love